-Very low crop insurance payments were made in 2016, resulting in a .41 loss ratio for all policies in the Federal program.
+Very low crop insurance payments were made in 2016, resulting in a .27 loss ratio for all policies in the Federal program.
 Summary of Business data is available from the Risk Management Agency (RMA) back to 1989.
-The 2016 loss ratio was the lowest loss ratio since 1989.
+Since 1989, the 2016 loss ratio was lower than .27 in only one year.
 Loss ratios are very low for corn and soybeans, and for most counties in the Midwest.

 Data reported in this article comes from the Summary of Business which is available from the Risk Management Agency (RMA) website.
 Data were downloaded in early May.
 Some changes to loss ratios will occur over time as more data becomes available.
 However, performance will not materially vary from loss ratios presented here.

 A loss ratio equals payments made on crop insurance policies divided by a total premium paid for crop insurance policies.
 A loss ratio of 1.0 means that crop insurance payments equal total premium.
 Ratios above 1.00 indicate that payments exceed premium, which occurs with some frequency.
 On the other hand, loss ratios below 1.00 indicate that payments are less than premium.
 Given the way RMA sets premiums, loss ratios should average slightly below 1.00 when over time.
 Given the high correlation of losses across crop insurance policies in a year, variability in aggregate loss ratios will occur from year to year.

 During the last ten years, loss ratios averaged .85 for all crop insurance policies in the Federal crop insurance program (see Figure 1).
 Since 2007, the highest loss ratio of 2.74 occurred in the 2012 drought year.
 Since 2012, loss ratios declined: 1.25 in 2013, 1.05 in 2014, .45 in 2015, and .27 in 2016.
 The .27 loss ratio in 2016 was the lowest in the last ten years.